logzio/logz-docs/_source/logzio_collections/_log-sources/aws-control-tower.md

 order: 630
 ---

-AWS Control Tower is a tool to control a top-level summary of policies applied to the AWS environment to ensure that resourcesz deployed, conform the policies of the AWS environment.
+AWS Control Tower is a tool to control a top-level summary of policies applied to the AWS environment to ensure that the deployed resourced conform the policies of the AWS environment.

 This integration sends logs from S3 buckets that the AWS Control Tower automatically creates in your AWS environment.